The Manin constant and the modular degree: Rational singularities of

 By \Cref{prop:Raynaud-review}, controlling the lattice $H^0(\cJ_0(N), \Omega^1)$ relevant for the Manin constant hinges on positively answering the pertinent cases of the following question considered by Raynaud \cite{Ray91}.

 \begin{question} Does $X_0(N)$ have rational singularities for every $N \ge 1$? \end{question}

-We know of no $N$ for which the answer is negative, in fact, we exhibit a positive one for a large class of $N$ in \Cref{rat-sing-main}, which subsumes \cite{Ray91}*{Thm.~2}.
+We know of no $N$ for which the answer is negative, in fact, we exhibit a positive one for a large class of $N$ in \Cref{rat-sing-main}, which subsumes \cite{Ray91}*{Th\'{e}or\`{e}me 2}.
 The new cases in \Cref{rat-sing-main} will come by bootstrapping from \Cref{low-genus}, whose proof uses the following lemma.